soccerelephant/SpringAnnotation_JMX_example/README.md

  MBeans->Soccer->JMX->metrics should display attributes of MBean.

+ How to view MBean attributes through rest API:

+ endpoint  of   http://localhost:8080/manager/jmxproxy/    will display attributes as JSON.

  How to configure Tomcat to instrument MBean:

  Create a setenv.bat (on Windows) or setenv.sh (on *nix) in Tomcat bin